AnastasiiaPanteleeva/IFC-checking-and-BCF-Generator/README.md

 # IFC-checking and BCF-Generator
 ![the scheme of work](images/1.Programm.png)
-In this project 5 types of checks were developed that check elements, properties, attributes, elements on the floor and the presence of spaces between the walls.
+In this project 5 types of checkings were developed that check elements, properties, attributes, elements on the floor and the presence of spaces between the walls.
 The result is formatted as a BCF.
 For the BCF format, an algorithm was prescribed for automatically determining the camera position and view settings, which provides better feedback.

 ## IFC-checking